 The first docuseries in the line of All or Nothing franchise.
 Amazon picked a perfect season in 2017-18, which worked out brilliantly for both parties.

 Having finished third in 2016-17, Pep Guardiola and City were gunning to set things straight.
-The eight episodes follow the Catalan manager and his array of tactics in heavy details, as the season gathers pace.
+The eight episodes follow the Catalan manager and his array of tactics in heavy detail, as the season gathers pace.

 All or Nothing: Manchester City has been nominated for the best Factual Entertainment award in the UK's National Television Awards!